zaidshk/gRPC_test_Python/Readme.txt

 Run Tests: Execute the test_grpc_api.py file using pytest
 Syntax: pytest tests/test_grpc_api.py
 (Might encounter some issues as the SubscribeRequest method throws error in the client.py file) - Individual test can be executed by clicking on the play button on the test file in pycharm
+To test a duplicate symbol enter "EURUSD" in place of the symbol and you will get "Duplicate candlestick found for EURUSD, skipping validation." message in the output.

+Test report: After execution the test report will be generated under test/report/test_report.html.
+It can be previewed in the in-built browser.